operator-framework/operator-sdk/doc/user-guide.md

 ### OpenAPI validation

 OpenAPIv3 schemas are added to CRD manifests in the `spec.validation` block when the manifests are generated.
 This validation block allows Kubernetes to validate the properties in a Memcached Custom Resource when it is created or updated.
 Additionally a `pkg/apis/<group>/<version>/zz_generated.openapi.go` file is generated containing the Go representation of this validation block if the `+k8s:openapi-gen=true` annotation is present above the kind type declaration (present by default).
-This auto-generated code is useful if your operator programmatically interacts with CRD's.
+This auto-generated code is your Go kind type's OpenAPI model, from which you can create a full OpenAPI spec and generate a client.
+Check out [this issue comment][openapi-details] for steps on how to do so.

 Markers (annotations) are available to configure validations for your API.
 These markers will always have a `+kubebuilder:validation` prefix.
 For example, adding an enum type specification can be done by adding the following marker: